California Seat Belt Laws

 In the event of a collision, one factor makes a bigger difference than any other.
 If all passengers are properly secured with a seat belt, a car seat, or a booster seat, the likelihood of serious injury is much, much lower than it would otherwise be.
 Of course, wearing a seat belt isn’t just a…

-City driving is hard and stressful.
+Whether you drive a compact car like the Corolla or a big SUV like the 4Runner, city driving can be hard and stressful.
 At Toyota of Downtown LA, we get it.
 That’s why we’re here to offer drivers around West Hollywood and Alameda some helpful Los Angeles driving tips.
 One such tip is how to parallel park!
-Follow this simple step-by-step guide as to how to parallel park.
-Learn how to parallel park here at Toyota of Downtown LA…
+Follow this…

 Driving in Los Angeles can be stressful, even for locals.
 Whether you’ve lived in LA for years or are visiting from Mission Hills and Cerritos, there are a few freeway traffic dos and don’ts to keep in mind.
 Toyota of Downtown LA has outlined some of what we feel are the most important.
 Check out our lists below!
 Contact Us…